 Travel to Costa Rica this summer for a teen community service program you won’t forget!
-Work alongside some of our long-standing service partners on projects such as running a day camp for the children of La Carpio and taking part in a community infrastructure project in the Central Valley.
+Work alongside some of our long-standing service partners on projects such as taking part in a community infrastructure project in the Central Valley.
 This Costa Rica student trip uses a service-learning framework tailored for high school students, where our staff provide guidance and reflection on the impact of the work we do throughout the program and promote the value of empathy and cultural sensitivity.
-When not volunteering, you’ll be off on amazing adventures like learning to surf, zip-lining over the forest canopy, enjoying a whitewater rafting adventure, and more!
+When not volunteering, you’ll be off on amazing adventures like learning to surf, zip-lining over the forest canopy, enjoying a whitewater rafting adventure and more!
 It won’t be long until you will fall in love with all things Costa Rican and the Pura Vida lifestyle.

 About This Program

 What It's Like

 The perfect balance of meaningful service projects, cultural immersion and unforgettable adventures.

 This program requires an open mind to experience a different culture, new foods and comfortable hotels.

 A certificate of completion detailing the program's service hours and projects will be issued after the trip.

 Everybody participates together in each project.
 Specific projects are confirmed in late spring and are similar to those described.